jonathanschimpf/peterson-recipecollection/README.md

 Carefully organized for fast browsing, smooth zooming, and paired scans and transcriptions — this project blends nostalgia with responsive, mobile-first design to honor decades of meals and memories.

-An 'About' section with more backstory is coming soon.
+An 'About' section with more backstory will be updated soon.

 ---